quintalwebsolutions/quintal-oss/packages/result/README.md

 ## Method Overview

-Result comes with some convenience methods that make working with it more succinct.
+Result comes with a wide variety of different convenience methods that make working with it more succinct.

 ### Querying contained values